Battle of Strasbourg Bridge

-The Battle of Strasbourg Bridge was fought during the Swedish phase of the Thirty Years' War near the Free city of Strasbourg, in the Holy Roman Empire.
-Having dealt a heavy defeat on the Swedish army at the Battle of Nördlingen in September, the armies of the Emperor, Spain and the Catholic League overran much of the Swedish-held southern Germany.
-As a result, the Swedish commander, Rheingrave Otto Louis, decided to retreat over the Rhine with his army, using the Strasbourg bridge.
+The Battle of Strasbourg Bridge, 26 to 27 September 1634, took place during the Thirty Years' War, outside the Free imperial city of Strasbourg.
+Following their defeat at Nördlingen on 6 September by an Imperial-Spanish force, the Swedish commander, Otto Louis, tried to retreat over the Rhine using the Strasbourg bridge.

-The vanguard of the Emperor's and the Catholic League's army, led by Duke Charles IV of Lorraine and general Johann von Werth, caught up with Otto's rearguard at Willstätt, where he barely escaped capture.
-The Imperials then attacked the entrenchments near the Strasbourg bridge in Kehl, as the Swedish army was in the process of crossing the Rhine.
-The battle lasted for three hours and culminated with fighting on the bridge.
-In the end, at least 300 Swedes, or possibly 1,500 or more, were killed or captured.
-The Rheingrave Otto along with most of his forces saved themselves inside Strasbourg.
+Led by Charles IV of Lorraine and Johann von Werth, the forces of the Catholic League caught up with the Swedish rearguard at Willstätt.
+They then attacked the entrenchments near the Strasbourg bridge in Kehl, as the Swedes were crossing the Rhine.
+The battle lasted for three hours and culminated with fighting on the bridge, before the Swedes successfully retreated into Strasbourg.